NordicWayInterchange/interchange/service-provider-client/README.md

 # Service Provider Client

 This is a command-line client meant to be used to interact with the interchange.
-This framework assumes that a user uses bash or zsh shells.
+The command can be used from both Windows and Linux command lines, but the following documentation assumes bash or zsh shells.

 ## Command alias